 This article contains affiliate links.
-If you click and make a booking I will make a very small commission paid by the booking company at no additional cost to you.
-Thank you for stopping by!
-This article was first published on December 4, 2014 and updated in February, 2018.
+This article was first published on December 4, 2014 and updated in April, 2019.

 There is a tiny country between Spain and France most people, even well-traveled Europeans, don’t know about.
 Can you guess which one it is?
 Have you ever heard of it before?
 If you have, can you name some of the best things to do in Andorra?

 Hopefully this article will help you understand where Andorra is and make you want to visit.
 As a country in the mountains (that used to be their slogan when I was a kid: “El Pais dels Pirineus”), Andorra’s tourism was always focused on its beautiful nature but there are certainly many things to do in Andorra and I promise you it is well worth a visit despite its tiny size.

 - Is Andorra worth visiting on a day-trip from Barcelona?

 - Best things to do in Andorra and Reasons to visit